 Fast Facts: IVMF By The Numbers

-To date, more than 170,000+ transitioning service members, veterans and military family members, were served by IVMF programs.
+To date, more than 192,000+ transitioning service members, veterans and military family members, were impacted by IVMF programs.
 In 2007, when we launched our very first program – before the IVMF was even founded – that number was 17.

 Those numbers matter because they speak to our mission, and the commitment of our people, our funders, our partners, and our world-class advisory board to take action to advance and positively impact the post-service lives of this nation’s veterans and their families.

 - Roughly 250,000 service members and their families are transitioning from the military each year making the need to focus on post-service lives even more critical